IN THIS SECTION:

 The chapel is presided over by an altarpiece made around 1646 by Luis Ortiz de Vargas, where, in the main niche and under a silver canopy, the image of the Virgin of the Kings is worshipped, this being a Gothic figure from the 13th century of French origin.

-On both sides of this altar there are stairs that communicate with the crypt, which serves as the Royal Pantheon and where the remains of different members of the Spanish royal family rest, such as those of Pedro I of Castile and his wife, María de Padilla.
-In the left interior of the chapel there is a small altarpiece from where you can access the room together, where there are several showcases that keep valuable objects related to San Fernando, including his wife, including pieces of gold and silverware of great value that complete this treasure.
+On both sides of this altar, there are stairs that communicate with the crypt, which serves as the Royal Pantheon and where the remains of different members of the Spanish royal family rest, such as those of Pedro I of Castile and his wife, María de Padilla.
+In the left interior of the chapel, there is a small altarpiece from where you can access the room together, where there are several showcases that keep valuable objects related to San Fernando and his wife, including pieces of gold and silverware of great value that complete this treasure.

 On the walls hang several paintings from the end of the 17th century.
 In the tribune above this chapel there is a neoclassical organ built by Antonio Otin Calvete in 1807.
 To the right is an enclosure that houses a choir stalls and a lectern, works of the eighteenth century and were donated by Charles IV; also contained in this enclosure, an altarpiece to San Antonio of 1638 and a good set of paintings that after the modernization works for the new access to the chapel, are in the sacristy of the chapel dating between the late seventeenth century and first quarter of the eighteenth century.